frederic-perez/AmE-dictionary/data/idioms.md

 __look on the sunny side (of life/things)__ To view one’s life, situation, or circumstances with a generally optimistic and cheerful attitude; to focus on what is positive in life. _Life’s too short to worry about every little detail; I say, just look on the sunny side and have a bit of fun!_
 __look out for number one__ To put one’s own needs, concerns, or responsibilities before those of anyone else. _The only way you’re going to get ahead in this business is if you look out for number one._
 __look up to (one)__ :dart: To admire or view one as a role model. _Of course I look up to you—you’re my big sister!_
-__loom large__ To seem imminent and cause worry or unease. _We all started working much faster once the deadline loomed large on the horizon._
+__loom large__ :two: To seem imminent and cause worry or unease. _We all started working much faster once the deadline loomed large on the horizon._
 __loose cannon__ :two::hammer:
 __loose change__ A small, usually insignificant amount of money, typically consisting of coins. _My wife and I put our loose change in a big jar at the end of the day._
 __loose ends__ :two::hammer: